Special Considerations, Special Arrangements And Simple Extensions

 Information and communications technology-related problems, except where they could not have been prevented, avoided or the effects minimised by reasonable diligence by the student; or

 - Jury service, military service, national sporting, religious or cultural commitments or other unforeseen events for which special arrangements may be provided.
 In these cases, you need to apply for special arrangements.

 - See the University’s Assessment Policy 2011 and Assessment Procedures 2011 to check that your reasons for applying are in line with these policies.

 - You can select more than one unit of study and more than one assessment task as part of your application.
 You will be sent email confirmation of the outcome for every unit and assessment you have selected in your application.

 - If your circumstances prevent you from making an application yourself, please contact Student Services for assistance.

-If the student is not satisfied with the outcome of an application for 'special consideration, special arrangement or simple extensions', or believes that due process was not followed, they may appeal against the decision following the appeal an academic decision process.
+If you are not satisfied with a decision and can demonstrate that due process was not followed, you may appeal against the decision following the appeal an academic decision process.